beporter/CakePHP-EnvAwareness/slides/env-aware-cake-apps.md

 _Provide the same collection of config keys to all environments.
 Change only their values per-environment._

+^ This one can get a little heady.
+We want to mentally separate the Cake app from the config set it consumes.

+^ The Cake app should only know about a single config set, and be ignorant of how that config set was compiled for its use.

+^ In other words: The Cake app doesn't care how the config set came to be-- it's just going to run with the values provided to it.

 ^ You'll know you've broken this rule if you find yourself referring to the value of the environment switch directly in your code.
-If I'm using the static string `'staging'` anywhere else in my code, that's a smell.
+If I'm using the static string `'staging'` anywhere in my code, that should be a warning bell.

----
-## All environments read the same keys

-The app must not wrap retrieved config values in conditional statements. (`if/else`)

-Do **not** do different things depending on a config value: Do the same thing using the different values.

-_Let the config bootstrapping process **be** the conditional statement by relocating values from the app into the configs._

 ---